Florida Springs Day Trip Ideas

 Weeki Wachee Springs

-Weeki Wachee works well if you want a mix of classic Florida and an easy outdoor day.
+Weeki Wachee is a good choice if you want a mix of classic Florida and an easy outdoor day.
 The water is beautifully clear, the paddling is beginner-friendly, and the river has that slow, dreamy feel that makes a short trip feel like a real escape.
 It is also a practical pick for travelers based around Tampa or the Gulf Coast.

 The trade-off is popularity.
 This is not your secret local spot, and it does not pretend to be.
 Arrive late on a weekend, and you may spend more time dealing with logistics than enjoying the water.